Our Commitment to Our Professionals and Our Clients

 - BuckleySandler was recognized in 2012 and 2013 as an American Lawyer Diversity Scorecard Honoree.

-- Law360 recently recognized the firm on its list of the top 25 U.S.-based law firms with the highest percentage of female partners.
+- Law360 recognized the firm on its list of the top 25 U.S.-based law firms with the highest percentage of female partners in 2014 and 2015.

 BuckleySandler participates in diverse attorney recruiting initiatives spearheaded by top law schools and various legal affinity organizations, as well as those of the Washington Area Legal Recruitment Administrators Association (WALRAA) and the Vault Minority Corporate Counsel Association's Legal Diversity Career Fair.
 The firm also is a proud sponsor of the DC Roadshow, through which it participates in career development seminars for African-American students at law schools nationwide.